Hecatron-Forks/documentation/docs/equipment/3d_printers/induction.md

 ## Starting a Print:

+- Make a final check that a build plate is in place
 - Navigate and start print, monitor initial layers, and cancel if issues arise.

 ## Removing a Print: